lorossi/MK8D-analysis/README.md

 - Tests *(I know, I know)*
 - A simple web interface, to make the data more accessible to everyone
 - Some way of automating the process of finding the best builds
-  - if only Nintendo shared some stats about the multiplayer way, I could find a way to auto-generate the weights...
+  - if only Nintendo shared some stats about the multiplayer way, I could find a way to auto-generate the weights or the queries...

 ## Credits